 - purchasing real estate in another country

-- invest in, and own, other European companies
+- invest in, and own, other European businesses

 The treaty on the functioning of the EU does not define the term ‘movements of capital’.
 In the absence of a definition, the Court of Justice of the European Union has held that the definitions in the nomenclature annexed to Directive 88/361/EEC can be used to define that term.
 According to these definitions, cross-border capital movements include